ArtElect/Flutter-II/adaptive_widgets/README.md

 | isMediumScreen | ✔️ | ✔️ | ✔️ | ✔️ | ✔️ |
 | isLargeScreen | ✔️ | ✔️ | ✔️ | ✔️ | ✔️ |
 | AdaptiveWidget | ✔️ | ✔️ | ✔️ | ✔️ | ✔️ |

+## Additional information

+Future plans to develop a library of responsive and adaptive UI Kit